github/hackerone-client/README.md

 # Hackerone::Client

 A limited client library for interacting with HackerOne in Ruby.
-Currently only supports a few operations:
+Currently supports a few operations:

 ```ruby
 client = HackerOne::Client::Api.new("github")